NingMiao/InstaAug/README.md

 # InstaAug
 Codes for the paper 'Learning Instance-Specific Data Augmentations'.
-The main package is `InstaAug_module` and we show how to InstaAug to various tasks in `examples`.
+The main package is `InstaAug_module` and we show how to apply InstaAug to various tasks in `examples`.

 ## Usage